MiuLab/CLUSE/README.md

 All the data are in the data/ directory.
 You can safely download the preprocessed data from [here]().

 Or you can preprocess the data by yourself.

+First put the *dataset.txt* and *bi_ratings.txt* from [BCWS](https://github.com/MiuLab/BCWS) into *data/en_ch/*.
+Then put the *ratings.txt* from [SCWS](https://www.socher.org/index.php/Main/ImprovingWordRepresentationsViaGlobalContextAndMultipleWordPrototypes) into *data/en_ch/* and *data/en_de/*.

-Since this work requires paralle corpus, you have to prepare two files for each language pair.
+Since this work requires parallel corpus, you have to prepare two files for each language pair.
 These two files should have the same number of lines, such that the sentences with same line number form a paralle setence pair.

 For example, to prepare the training and evaluation data for the Engilsh-German language pair,
 ```